 Red Hat on Thursday announced the acquisition of Qumranet, paying about $107 million in cash for the privately held company.

-Qumranet is a virtualization company that is best known for its KVM (Kernel-based Virtual Machine) platform and SolidICE offering, a virtual desktop infrastructure (VDI).
+Qumranet is a company that is best known for its KVM (Kernel-based Virtual Machine) platform and SolidICE offering, a virtual desktop (VDI).
 In combination, these two Qumranet products offer a virtualization platform for customers.

 Red Hat will also pick up Qumranet's talent.
 The company's team of professionals that develop, test and support Qumranet solutions, as well as leaders of the open-source community KVM project, will join Red Hat.